 If you’re intending to use the land for farming or any other commercial use, you’ll need to apply for an agribusiness loan instead which can come with much higher interest rates.

-Firstly, the bank wants to know you’re not relying on potential income that you may be able to generate from the farm in order to afford the loan.
+Firstly, the bank wants to know you’re not relying on income generated from farming activies in order to afford the loan.